The Right Tool for the Job

 But tool belts get heavy.
 The more tools you carry, the more weight, and the more weight, the harder life is day-to-day.
 Trying to prevent the pain of shame is a full-time job.
 It requires a lot of tools and a lot of skill.
 Shame alone is bad enough.
 But trying to prevent it or cover it up makes life that much harder.
 It wears you out.

 So why not just deal with it?
 Just because you have shame doesn’t mean that you are obligated to keep it.
-Lose the shame and the coping mechanisms are no longer necessary.
-If you want to learn how to lose the shame take a look at my book.
+Lose it and the coping mechanisms are no longer necessary.
+To learn more about this check out this book.

-Question: What coping mechanisms do you use most often to buffer the pain of shame?
+Question: What coping mechanisms do you use most often ?
 Leave a comment.
 Share the post.
 Subscribe to the blog.
 Thanks!